 Hold up to 50 different currencies at once, and convert between them in seconds.
 And with the TransferWise Business Mastercard®, you can spend anywhere in the world at the best possible exchange rate.

-Sign up now for free, and do business without borders.
+Sign up now, and do business without borders.

 Imagine you need to import a shipment of umbrellas from China to the UK.
 The goods cost £15,000, and the shipping and insurance costs £7,000.

 If you need to pay import duty on a delivery, UK customs will automatically let Royal Mail or your courier know, and they’ll contact you.
 They’ll tell you how much you need to pay, and when it’s due, so you won’t need to worry about calculating it yourself (unless you think a mistake has been made).

 To save time, you can usually get your supplier to send the shipping invoice before the delivery.
 This means you can let Royal Mail or your courier know beforehand, and pay the charges before the goods arrive to the UK.